 On March 1, 2023, and July 26, 2023, the Company entered into two agreements to lease building property in Kentucky state.
 The building properties are used by the Company to provide hosting services to armslength bitcoin mining customers.
 The leases have an initial term of 10 years and 6 years, respectively, and the Company will make lease payments of US\$10,000 and US\$1,000 per month, respectively.
-The Company used a 3.09% and 2.83% interest rate, its estimated incremental borrowing rate, to calculate the present value of the lease payments on initial measurement.
+The Company used 20%, its estimated incremental borrowing rate, to calculate the present value of the lease payments on initial measurement.

-On July 23, 2024, as part of the business combination with Cathedra (Note 2), the Company acquired right-of-use assets and lease liabilities comprising two building property lease agreements (the "CBIT leases") with remaining lease terms of 10 and 18 months respectively.
-The Company will make lease payments on the CBIT leases of US\$103,680 and US\$11,200 per month.
+On July 23, 2024, as part of the business combination with Cathedra (Note 2), the Company acquired right-of-use assets and lease liabilities comprising two building property lease agreements (the "CBIT leases") with remaining lease terms of 10 and 18 months.
+The Company will make lease payments on the CBIT leases of US\$103,680 and US\$11,200 per month, respectively.